Placer High School: History, 1960 to current

-Placer High School's band has excelled during this period.
-David Lawrenson is the current director.
 The band competes in competitions and often is one of the top schools.
 The program has produced many talented musicians, many being some of the top in the state.

 Placer excelled in sports during this period of time as Tom Barry took over the helm adding to the heritage of the Crabbe and LeFebvre coached teams, and creating his own glory.
 His teams won eight league titles in 12 years, including six in a row, at one point in the seventies, and he retired in 1979 averaging twenty wins per season.
 Bill Flake began a wrestling program at Placer in 1965.
 Before retiring, he coached his grapplers to seventeen league championships and guided two wrestlers, Steve Stratton and Gary Anderson, to state titles.

 Tom Johnson and Bill Miller teamed up as co-coaches to guide the Hillmen football program to its most successful era.
 From 1973 to 1982 they compiled a 93–18–1 record and five Sac-Joaquin Section titles.
 Three times they achieved undefeated seasons and twice they were ranked Number one in the state.
 Miller went on to coach the girls' tennis and build a state powerhouse team that won 12 straight league championships and nine Sac-Joaquin Section titles.
 Radley McCord coached the boys’ tennis team to similar dominance.
 In the nineties, the Senior Project became a requirement for the students and the program paid off as student projects led to the Hall of Fame, an all-weather track, a Centennial Arch and brick walkway, and an art gallery among other projects.

 The concept of Quality Schools became a reality with students given more responsibility to make decisions concerning their lives and education.
 As Placer High School approached the end of its first century, the school applied for and received Charter School status, enabling the school to be run on independent state of education codes.

-At the end of the 2006–2007 school year, principal David Horsey resigned to take a position with the district, and Bill Roderick replaced him.
-He resigned part way through March 2008, and Randy Tooker, the Assistant Principal at Del Oro HS, was appointed acting principal for the remainder of the year.
-Peter Efstathiu was then hired for the 2008–2009 school year.